-AI startups raised $18.5 billion in 2019 setting new funding record
+AI startups raised $18.5 billion in 2019, setting new funding record

 NVCA had projected that AI startups were on pace to set a new record after Q3 funding surged.
 They managed to set the new high after $4.0 billion was raised by 267 AI-related startups during the last three months of 2019.
 That was a slight dip from the $4.4 billion raised in Q3 2019.

-Some of the most recent AI fundraising deals in Q4 2019 included, $15 millon raised by Evisort to automate contract management, $18 million raised by Huckleberry which uses AI to match small businesses with insurance, and $20.6 million raised by Anyscale to simplify writing AI and machine learning applications.
+The most recent AI fundraising deals in Q4 2019 included $15 millon raised by Evisort to automate contract management, $18 million raised by Huckleberry which uses AI to match small businesses with insurance, and $20.6 million raised by Anyscale to simplify writing AI and machine learning applications.

 As these and other companies continue to expand their impact, AI investing outperformed the overall VC market.